GrottoPress/shield/docs/09-EMAIL-CONFIRMATION.md

 *Shield* offers email confirmations, for the purpose of verifying a new email address supplied by a user, either when registering for a new account, or while updating their exisiting account.

 Email confirmation provides very little, if any, security benefits.
-It, however, improves usability by ensuring that and email address is valid, exists and is owned by the user supplying it.
+It, however, improves usability by ensuring that an email address is valid, exists and is owned by the user supplying it.

 This is particularly important, since email addresses are usually the only means to reset passwords.
 If a user supplied the wrong email address, and lost their password, they are out of luck.